Padmanabh82/CyberSecurity-Class-Demos/readme.md

 ## Deployment

-The project is Deployed on [heroku](https://www.heroku.com/) with their support of automation
+The project was Deployed on [heroku](https://www.heroku.com/) with their support of automation
 ## Run Locally

 Clone the project